BOILERPLATE VS VIBE CODING

 Structured Skills Library

-22 reusable workflows (new-feature, debug, refactor) with mandatory quality gates.
-Every feature follows the same proven process — no ad-hoc prompting.
+22 reusable skills like /new-feature, /fix-bug, and /refactor, each with mandatory quality gates.
+Every feature follows the same proven process, no ad-hoc prompting.

 Living Documentation